 With more employers now requiring that applicants go through a background check, those with one or more felonies on their records may have a hard time gaining employment.
 Felonies are more serious offenses than misdemeanors.
 For example, while trespassing may be a misdemeanor, robbing a property while trespassing is a felony.

-If someone is convicted on felony charges, they may face penalties such as jail time, fines and probation.
+If someone is convicted on felony charges, they may face penalties such as jail time, fines, and probation.
 Those facing these types of charges may wish to consult a criminal defense attorney.
-An attorney can make attempts to lessen the severity of the charges or penalties, including providing an alibi for the crime or negotiating a plea deal.
+A skilled attorney can make attempts to lessen the severity of the charges or penalties, including providing an alibi for the crime of negotiating a plea deal.
 Someone facing an assault and battery charge, for example, may plead down to a lesser assault charge and do community service rather than face jail time.

 Clearwater Patch, “Car Troubles led to Man’s Arrest in Murder, Cops Say“, Sherri Lonon, December 30, 2014